 If you are applying for planning permission, and trees are present a tree survey will generally be requested by the local planning authority.
 The reason for this is to assess whether construction activity is likely to have an unacceptable impact on nearby trees.
-The local planning authority will generally stipulate that for this purpose a tree survey must be undertaken in accordance with the British Standard for tree surveys and development – BS5837:2012 Trees in relation to design, demolition and construction.
+The local planning authority will generally stipulate that for this a tree survey for planning purposes must be undertaken in accordance with the British Standard for tree surveys and development – BS5837:2012 Trees in relation to design, demolition and construction.

 A Godwins tree survey and report to BS5837:2012 will assess tree quality and assign trees a retention category.
 Those trees of poor quality, such as those with serious structural defects or dead trees are recommended for removal.
 The remaining trees shall be assigned a retention category and considered for retention based on their quality.
 Each retained tree or group of trees will be plotted on a Tree Constraints Plan, showing Root Protection Areas.